 Kabob And Skewer Recipes are one of our favorites for a grilling dinner!
-We are a grilling year-round family, however, it’s even better in the summertime with the nicer weather.
-I don’t know why but the food is so much better on a stick it seems.
+We are a grilling year-round family.
+However, it’s even better in the summertime with the nicer weather.
+The food is so much better on a stick, it seems to kids, and this mom won’t complain.

 (I have included affiliate links to products I love.
 As an Amazon Associate, I earn from qualifying purchases.)
 In addition, this post contains affiliate links that will make me a small commission when used to order online.

 This year the grilling season has been great!
 Last year we made kabobs for the first time and haven’t looked back.
-Especially since if you put vegetables on a stick the kids are more likely to eat them, who knew??
-I love that with the simple change of a marinade or seasoning you will never have the same kabobs!
+Especially since if you put vegetables on a stick, the kids are likelier to eat them; who knew??
+I love that you will never have the same kabobs with the simple change of a marinade or seasoning!

-*Pro Mom tip- Make them up with the kid’s favorite combinations or vegetable preferences as well so they get what they want and you don’t have to fight them on eating their dinner.
+*Pro Mom tip- Make them up with the kid’s favorite combinations or vegetable preferences so they get what they want and you don’t have to fight them on eating their dinner.

 Kabob Recipes

-- Sweet And Zesty Steak Kabobs– Use diced steak and summer vegetables to make this dinner.
-Simple seasonings with apple juice and orange juice to make a sweet marinade.
+Grilled Steak Kabobs– Use diced steak and summer vegetables to make this dinner—simple seasonings with apple juice and orange juice to make a sweet marinade.

-- Grilled Teriyaki Steak Kabobs– Diced steak with your summer veggies goes perfectly with a simple teriyaki marinade.
+Grilled Teriyaki Steak Kabobs– Diced steak with summer veggies goes perfectly with a simple teriyaki marinade.
 These turn out tender and amazing.

-- Easy Grilled Teriyaki Pork Kabos– Pork tenderloin goes on sale often and is perfect to dice for these kabobs.
+Easy Grilled Teriyaki Pork Kabos– Pork tenderloin goes on sale often and is perfect for dicing up to use on these kabobs.
 Use summer or favorite vegetables to make these with a teriyaki marinade to season and tenderize.

 Supplies for Making Kabobs